Updated November 03, 2017

 We recommend shopping around to all the lenders that make the most sense for your situation.
 Similar inquiries to your credit made within a 30-day period will only count as one inquiry, so your credit score won’t take too much of a hit.

 SoFi: One of the leading online lenders in almost all categories, SoFi offers borrowers excellent terms.
-There’s no origination fee to worry about, and fixed APRs range from 5.49% to 14.24% if enrolled in autopay.
-Variable rates range from 5.21% - 11.67% with a cap of 14.95%.
-You can borrow a maximum of $100,000 (hopefully you don’t need that much for your wedding) on terms of up to 7 years.
-There’s no minimum credit score required, although your accounts should be in good standing.
+There’s No origination fee to worry about, and fixed APRs range from 6.99% to 14.87% if enrolled in autopay.
+You can borrow a maximum of $50,000 (hopefully you don’t need that much for your wedding) on terms of 36 to 84 months.
+The minimum FICO score , although your accounts should be in good standing.

-Earnest: Another good choice for personal loans, Earnest offers borrowers up to $50,000 on a 3-year term with no origination fee.
+Earnest: Another good choice for personal loans, Earnest offers borrowers $75,000 on loans that have terms ranging 36 to 60 months with no origination fee.
 You need a minimum credit score of 650 to be approved.

-LightStream: You can borrow up to $100,000 on terms ranging from 2 to 7 years.
-APRs range from 5.49% to 15.94%, and there’s no origination fee.
-The minimum credit score needed to apply is 680.
+LightStream: You can borrow $100,000 on terms ranging 24 to 144 months.
+APRs range from 3.09% to 14.24%, and there’s No origination fee.
+The minimum credit score needed to apply is 660.
 LightStream’s maximum APR is slightly higher than SoFi’s and Earnest’s, and it’s the only lender out of these choices that requires a hard credit pull.

 Upstart: We recommend looking at SoFi and Earnest first, only because of the lack of an origination fee.
 However, if your credit isn’t the best, lenders such as Upstart can help.
-You can borrow up to $50,000 on a 3 or 5-year term with APRs ranging from 8.70% to 29.99%.
-Origination fees range from 0.00% to 8% depending on the terms of your loan, and a minimum credit score of 640 is required.
+You can borrow up to $50,000 on a 36 & 60 month term with APRs ranging from 8.36% to 29.99%.
+Origination fees range from 0.00% - 8.00% depending on the terms of your loan, and a minimum credit score of 640 is required.

 Prosper: This is a peer-to-peer marketplace where people can invest in your loan.
 As a result, requirements are a bit leaner, but you’ll pay for it with higher APRs and an origination fee.
-APRs range from 5.99% to 35.99%, origination fees range from 1% to 5%, and the maximum amount you can borrow is $35,000.
-You can borrow on 3 or 5-year terms, and need a minimum credit score of 640 to qualify.
+APRs range from 6.95% to 35.99%, origination fees range from 2.41% - 5.00%, and the maximum amount you can borrow is $40,000.
+You can borrow on 36 or 60-month terms], and need a minimum credit score of 640 to qualify.

 LendingClub: Another great option is LendingClub, which has a minimum credit score requirement of 600.
 It works in much the same way as Prosper as it’s also a peer-to-peer marketplace lender.
-Again, you can borrow up to $40,000 for up to 5 years, and APRs range from 5.98% to 35.89%, with origination fees ranging from 1% to 6%.
+Again, you can borrow up to $40,000 for 36 or 60 months, and APRs range from 6.16% to 35.89%, with origination fees ranging from 1.00% - 6.00%.
 LendingClub is not available in Iowa or West Virginia.

-PenFed: Pentagon Federal Credit Union offers personal loans starting with a fixed interest rate of 6.49%APR for 36 months.
+PenFed: Pentagon Federal Credit Union offers personal loans starting with a fixed interest rate of 6.49% APR for 60 months.
 You do need to be a member of the credit union, but anyone can become.
 You pay a one time dues to Voices for America’s Troops for $14 or National Military Family Association for $15 in order to become eligible for a PenFed membership.

 As you can see, Upstart, Prosper, and LendingClub all have high APR caps.
 If your credit isn’t in the best shape, you’ll likely be approved for a rate on the higher end.